mrzaxaryan/cpp-pic/article.md

 movw $0x6F, 8(%rdi) ; 'o'
 ```
 As a result, string data exists only transiently in registers or on the stack and never appears in static data sections, fully eliminating loader dependencies and relocation requirements.

-### Problem 2: Constant Arrays in .rdata

-Similar to strings, constant arrays-such as lookup tables, binary blobs, are placed into `.rdata` by the compiler, making them inaccessible in a loaderless execution environment.

-#### Traditional Approach

-The same stack-based techniques used for strings can be applied to arrays by manually initializing each element at runtime.

-#### Why Traditional Approaches Fail

-The same limitations apply: compiler optimizations can consolidate the data into `.rdata`, the resulting code becomes verbose and error-prone, and the approach doesn't scale to large arrays.

-#### NOSTDLIB-RUNTIME Solution: Compile-Time Array Embedding

-Array elements are packed into machine-word-sized integers at compile time and unpacked at runtime:
+In case of working with constant arrays, array elements are packed into machine-word-sized integers at compile time and unpacked at runtime:

 ```cpp
 template <typename TChar, USIZE N>